kantholtz/dotfiles/README.md

 ## Installation ##

+### Provisioning ###
+I use `./install.apt.sh` if I need a basic set of programs.
+I don't think that it's interesting for anyone besides me but for the sake of documentation: Compiles fish from master and emacs 24.5 (and that takes a while)...

+### Local configuration ###
 Run `./install.fish` from a fish instance.
+This creates symlinks for fish related stuff in `~/.config`, the emacs configuration in `~/.emacs.d/mod.d` and the tmux configuration `~/.tmux.conf`

 ## Documentation ##